nytins/dobby/README.md

 1. Go to https://my.slack.com/apps/new/A0F7YS25R-bots and pick a name for the bot.
 1. Click `Add integration` and note the bot token.
-1. Do below steps to run in local and connecto slack
+1. Do below commands to run in local and connect to slack.
+1. Bot will then attempt to log into your team, and you should be able talk to it.
+Try telling your new bot `hello`.
+It should say `Hello!` back!

 ```
 git clone https://github.com/nytins/dobby